eh7p/zd-offload/_posts/2025-04-12-about-zendesk-storage-offload.md

 ---
 layout: post
+description: 'Stop storing excess attachments in Zendesk and offload them today with us'
 ---

 Are you storing large files and attachments from your customers in Zendesk?
 There's now a way to offload these files externally, so you can save $$$ on your Zendesk storage costs.